StrongVPN Full Review: Is It Really Strong?

 Are you new to VPNs?

-For StrongVPN, use WireGuard protocol for speed, use OpenVPN protocol for security, use OpenVPN protocol to bypass geo-censorship (Obfuscation) with scramble mode on.
+For StrongVPN, use WireGuard protocol for speed, OpenVPN protocol for security, and OpenVPN protocol to bypass geo-censorship (Obfuscation) with scramble mode on.

 Pro mode: The protocols available for StrongVPN include: